galaxyproject/planemo/README.rst

 	% planemo t --install_galaxy

+**Warning**: The features of planemo that require a ``--galaxy_root`` will only work with the latest ``galaxy-central`` ``default`` branch.
+Planemo will not work when used with older versions of Galaxy - even the latest stable ``latest_2014.10.06``.
+Planemo will stablize with the next release of Galaxy and serious attempts at backward compatibility going forward will be made at that time.

 Once tools have been linted and tested - the tools can be viewed in a Galaxy interface using the ``serve`` (``s``) `command
 <http://planemo.readthedocs.org/en/latest/commands.html#serve-command>`_.::